PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ### PySimpleGUIWeb (Remi based)

 For PySimpleGUIWeb programs you run using repl.it will automatically download and install the latest PySimpleGUIWeb from PyPI onto a virtual Python environment.
-All that is required is to type `import PySimpleGUIWeb` you'll have a Python environment up and running with the latest PyPI release of PySimpleGUIWeb.
+All that is required is to type `import PySimpleGUIWeb` and you'll have a Python environment up and running with the latest PyPI release of PySimpleGUIWeb.

 ### Creating a repl.it project from scratch / troubleshooting

 To create your own repl.it PySimpleGUI project from scratch, first choose the type of Python virtual machine you want.
 For PySimpleGUI programs, choose the "Python with tkinter" project type.
 For PySimpleGUIWeb, choose the normal Python project.

 There have been times where repl.it didn't do the auto import thing.
-If that doesn't work for some reason, you can install packages by clicking on the package button on the left side of the interface, typing in the package name (PySimpleGUI or PySimpleGUIWeb) and install it.
+If that doesn't work for some reason, you can install packages by clicking on the package button on the left side of the interface, type in the package name (PySimpleGUI or PySimpleGUIWeb) and install it.

 ### Why this is so cool (listen up Teachers, tutorial writers)

 ***Educators*** in particular should be interested.
 Students can not only post their homework easily for their teacher to access, but teachers can also run the students programs online.
 No downloading needed.
 Run it and check the results.

 For people wanting to share their code, especially when helping someone with a problem, it's a great place to do it.
 Those wishing to see your work do not have to be running Python nor have PySimpleGUI installed.

-The way I use it is to first write my PySimpleGUI code on Windows, then copy and paste it into Repl.it.
+The way I use it, is to first write my PySimpleGUI code on Windows, then copy and paste it into Repl.it.

 Finally, you can embed these Repl.it windows into web pages, forum posts, etc.  The "Share" button is capable of giving you the block of code for an "iframe" that will render into a working repl.it program in your page.
 It's amazing to see, but it can be slow to load.

 ### Repl.it is NOT a web server for you to "deploy" applications!

 Repl.it is not meant to serve up applications and web pages.
 Trying to use it that way will not result in satisfactory results.
 It's simply too slow and too technical of an interface for trying to "deploy" using it.
 PySimpleGUIWeb isn't a great choice in serving web pages.
-It's purpose is more to build a GUI that runs in a browser.
+It's purpose is more of building a GUI that runs in a browser.

 ## Macs

 It's surprising that Python GUI code is completely cross platform from Windows to Mac to Linux.
 No source code changes.
 This is true for both PySimpleGUI and PySimpleGUIQt.

 Historically, PySimpleGUI using tkinter have struggled on Macs.
 This was because of a problem setting button colors on the Mac.
-However, two events has turned this problem around entirely.
+However, two events have turned this problem around entirely.

 1. Use of ttk Buttons for Macs
 2. Ability for Mac users to install Python from python.org rather than the Homebrew version with button problems

 It's been a long road for Mac users with many deciding to use PySimpleGUIQt so that multi-colored windows could be made.
 It's completely understandable to want to make attractive windows that utilize colors.

 PySimpleGUI now supports Macs, Linux, and Windows equally well.
-They all are able to use the "Themes" that automatically add color to your windows.
+They are all able to use the "Themes" that automatically add color to your windows.

 Be aware that Macs default to using ttk buttons.
 You can override this setting at the Window and Button levels.
 If you installed Python from python.org, then it's likely you can use the non-ttk buttons should you wish.

 # Support

 ## Don't Suffer Silently

 The GitHub Issues are checked *often*.
 Very often.  **Please** post your questions and problems there and there only.
 Please don't post on Reddit, Stackoverflow, on forums, until you've tried posting on the GitHub.

 Why?  *It will get you the best support possible.*  Second, you'll be helping the project as what you're experiencing might very well be a bug, or even a *known* bug.
 Why spend hours thrashing, fighting against a known bug?

 It's not a super-buggy package, but users do experience problems just the same.
 Maybe something's not explained well enough in the docs.
 Maybe you're making a common mistake.
 Maybe that feature isn't complete yet.

 You won't look stupid posting an Issue on GitHub.
 It's just the opposite.

 ### How to log issues

 **PySimpleGUI is an active project.**  Bugs are fixed, features are added, often.
 Should you run into trouble, **open an issue** on the [GitHub site](http://www.PySimpleGUI.com) and you'll receive help.
 Posting questions on StackOverflow, Forums, Mailing lists, Reddit, etc, is not the fastest path to support and taking it may very well lead you astray as folks not familiar with the package struggle to help you.
 You may also run into the common response of "I don't know PySimpleGUI (and perhaps dislike it as a result), but I know you can do that with Qt".

 Why only 1 location?
 It's simple.... it's where the bugs, enhancements, etc are tracked.
 It's THE spot on the Internet for this project.
-There's not driven by a freakish being in control, telling people how to do things, reasoning.
+That's not driven by a freakish being in control, telling people how to do things, reasoning.
 It's so that YOU get the best and quickest support possible.

 So, [open an Issue](https://github.com/PySimpleGUI/PySimpleGUI/issues/new/choose), choose "custom form" and fill it out completely.
 There are very good reasons behind all of the questions.
 Cutting corners only cuts your chances of getting help and getting quality help as it's difficult enough to debug remotely.
 Don't handicap people that want to help by not providing enough information.

 **Be sure and run your program outside of your IDE** ***first***.
 Start your program from the shell using `python` or `python3` command.
 On numerous occasions much time was spent chasing problems caused by the IDE.
 By running from a command line, you take that whole question out of the problem, an important step.

 ***Don't sit and stew, trying the same thing over and over***, until you hate life... stop, and post an Issue on the GitHub.
 Someone **WILL** answer you.
 Support is included in the purchase price for this package (the quality level matches the price as well I'm afraid).
 Just don't be too upset when your free support turns out to be a little bit crappy, but it's free and typically good advice.

 ### Target Audience

 PySimpleGUI is trying to serve the 80% of GUI *problems*.
 The other 20% go straight to tkinter, Qt, WxPython, Remi, or whatever fills that need.
 That 80% is **a huge problem space**.

 ***The "Simple" of PySimpleGUI describes how easy it is to use, not the nature of the problem space it solves.*** Note that people are not part of that description.
 It's not trying to solve GUI problems for 80% of the people trying it.
 PySimpleGUI tries to solve 80% of GUI ***problems***, regardless of the programmer's experience level.

 Is file I/O in Python limited to only certain people?
 Is starting a thread, building a multi-threaded Python program incredibly difficult such that it takes a year to learn?
-No.  It's quite easy.
-Like most things Python, you import the object from package and you use it.
+No, it's quite easy.
+Like most things in Python, you import the object from package and you use it.
 It is 2 lines of Python code to create and start a thread.

 Why can't it be 2 lines of code to show a GUI window?
 What's SO special about the Python GUI libraries that they require you to follow a specific Object Oriented model of development?
 Other parts and packages of Python don't tend to do that.

 The reason is because they didn't originate in Python.
 They are strangers in a strange land and they had to be "adapted".
 They started as C++ programs / SDKs, and remain that way too.
 There's a vaneer of Python slapped onto the top of them, but that sure didn't make them fit the language as well as they could have.

 PySimpleGUI is designed with both the beginner and the experienced developer in mind.
 Why?
 Because both tend to like compact code.
 Most like people, we just want to get sh\*t done, right?
 And, why not do it in a way that's like how most of Python works?

 The beginners can begin working with GUIs ***in their first week of Python education***.
 The professionals can jump right into the deep end of the pool to use the entire array of Elements and their capabilities to build stuff like a database application.

 Here's a good example of how PySimpleGUI serves these 2 groups.... the `InputText` Element has 16 potential parameters, yet you'll find 0 or 1 parameters set by beginners.
 Look at the examples throughout this document and you'll see the code fragments utilize a tiny fraction of the potential parameters / settings.
 Simple... **keep it simple for the default case**.
 This is part of the PySimpleGUI mission.

 Some developers are heavily wedded to the existing GUI Framework Architectures (Qt, WxPython, tkinter).
 They like the existing GUI architectures (they're all roughly the same, except this one).
 If you're in that crowd, join the "20% Club" just down the street.
 There's plenty of room there with plenty of possible solutions.